 A student will be suspended:

-A student who has been suspended for academic reasons generally may not petition the Dean of Admission for readmission until one year has lapsed.
+A student who has been suspended for academic reasons generally may not petition the Office of Admissions for readmission until one year has elapsed.
 The Admissions Office must have the approval of the dean of the appropriate school to readmit a student following suspension.
 Reference should be made to Readmission and Change of Statues procedures.

 If a student has an F and repeats the course and receives an A, only the A counts.
 Quality points and credits attempted and earned for the second attempt are counted in lieu of those earned for the initial attempt.
 Though both attempts remain part of the student’s permanent record, the cumulative grade point average will reflect only the grade earned on the second attempt.
 The credit/no credit option cannot be exercised during the second attempt to remove a previous letter grade.

 Contents of special topic classes will be determined by the individual departments as requested by faculty and/or students to fill specified needs or interests.

 A Barry University student is expected to fulfill all coursework at Barry University.
 Barry University students who wish to take courses at another college or university for the purpose of transferring the credits back to Barry must obtain prior written approval from the appropriate academic dean.
 Students who have attained junior status may not transfer credits from a community or a junior college.
 Once a student is enrolled as a degree-seeking student at Barry, no more than six (6) credits may be transferred toward a Barry degree.
 Courses taken through consortia are resident credits and are not counted as transfer credits.
 Only credits are transferred, not grades or grade point averages.